EtHeO18/kid-alarm-light/README.md

 - [x] Drive an RGB led based on a schedule
 - [x] Get the time from a Wifi connection
 - [x] Fluent color easing
+- [x] LDR support to adjust the brightness to ambient lighting
+- [ ] Put debug statements behind a flag
+- [ ] Remote syslog support?
 - [ ] Publish MQTT events
 - [ ] Have the schedule be persistent
 - [ ] Use LittleFS instead of SPIFFS